Donations help us fund on-going

 A School on a Farm

-While we are committed to self directed learning and allowing students freedom to choose what and how they will learn, the context and permaculture ethos of the farm ensure that that will be a wide variety of enriching activities taking place throughout the year.
+We are committed to self directed learning and allowing students freedom to choose what and how they will learn.
+The context and permaculture ethos of the farm, however, ensure that that will be a wide variety of farm related activities taking place throughout the year.

-Here is a partial list of farm activities available to students:
+Here is a partial list of farm activities by season:

-Fall: harvest and seed saving, food storage and preservation (nutrition and chemistry), structure building (carpentry, natural building with clay, sand and straw), earthworks (swale construction), small animal processing (anatomy), charcuterie, soil biology and chemistry (and microscope optics), making compost and compost tea, nature hikes
+Fall: harvest and seed saving, food storage and preservation, earthworks (swale construction), small animal processing, making compost and compost tea, foraging

-Winter: fiber arts, holiday crafts and entrepreneurship, maple syrup, rocket stoves (thermal physics), soap making (chemistry), musical instruments (physics of music), astronomy (and telescope optics), beehive construction (carpentry, geometry), the winter garden and greenhouse (thermodynamics and botany), herbal apothecary (salves and tinctures), candle making, cross country skiing and snow-showing, building snow shelters (architecture, structural engineering)
+Winter: fiber arts, holiday crafts and entrepreneurship, maple syrup, soap making, the winter garden and greenhouse, herbal apothecary (salves and tinctures), candle making